CentralProgramming/Turtle-Graphics/01_intro/lesson.md

 turtle.forward(distance)
 turtle.fd(distance) #short form
 ```
-For example, if you want to move the turtle forward 100 units, you would write `turtle.forward(100)`.
+For example, if you want to move the turtle forwards 100 units, you would write `turtle.forward(100)`.

 <img src="images/forward_line.png" alt="Forward Line" width="133" height="40">